MoonBite666/C-Chest/README.md

 - If you're using some other IDEs, just run 'cmake ." command to substitude process 2.

+## BGM Source list

+The game uses a demo project BGM from the GPL-OpenSource project [furnace](https://github.com/tildearrow/furnace).
+The information of the BGM are as follows:
+Name: You're Doing Well!
+Author: TheDuccinator

 ## Todo list

 - [x]Menu in game